-This is most likely caused by the fact that tyrosine increased the rate of norepinephrine production during stressful situations.
+This is most likely caused by the fact that tyrosine increases the rate of norepinephrine production during stressful situations.

-The additional tyrosine caused the rats to show no behavioral deficits, while the rats that did not receive the tyrosine supplements showed behavioral changes as a result of stress.
+The additional tyrosine caused the rats to show no behavioral deficits, while the rats that did not receive the tyrosine supplements showed behavioral changes due to stress.

-It was also hypothesized that tyrosine can improve physical performance only if the exercise performed produces sufficient cognitive stress and reduces levels of dopamine or norepinephrine.
+It was also hypothesized that tyrosine could improve physical performance only if the exercise performed produces sufficient cognitive stress and reduces levels of dopamine or norepinephrine.

 Tyrosine Can Improve Attention Deficit Disorders

-Clinical trials on the use of tyrosine to try to improve the symptoms of attention deficit disorder in humans showed some positive results.
+Clinical trials on the use of tyrosine to improve the symptoms of attention deficit disorder in humans showed some positive results.

-Of the 12 adults who volunteered for clinical trials, eight of them showed some form of clinical improvement in two weeks.
+Of the 12 adults who volunteered for clinical trials, eight showed some form of clinical improvement in two weeks.